turingschool/backend-curriculum-site/module1/lessons/intro_to_namespacing.md

 * What are some scenarios where you have seen namespacing?
 Where might you use it?

 ### Additional Resources
-* Launch School's OOP "book"(Inheritance "chapter")[https://launchschool.com/books/oo_ruby/read/inheritance#moremodules]
+* Launch School's OOP "book" (Inheritance chapter)[https://launchschool.com/books/oo_ruby/read/inheritance#moremodules]